109 US service members were injured in the Iran missile attack | DW | 10.02.2020

 In the weeks after the attack, Washington admitted that some troops had suffered mild traumatic brain injuries, but the latest figures are significantly higher than previously reported.

-The Pentagon told US news outlets that 76 of those service members had already returned to duty, while the rest are still undergoing treatment.
+The Pentagon said that 76 of those service members had already returned to duty, while the rest are still undergoing treatment.

 "Our research has been instrumental in the development of various breakthroughs to improve the lives of those individuals who have sustained brain injuries," Pentagon press secretary Alyssa Farah said in a statement.
 "Our efforts must address the total picture — before, during and after any blast exposure or injury.
 This is a snapshot in time and numbers can change.
 We will continue to provide updates as they become available," she said.